cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ## Mlog keywords

 Some mlog instructions expect one of a predefined set of keywords at certain positions.
 These keywords are called _mlog keywords_, to distinguish them from Mindcode's own keywords.
 Mindustry Logic doesn't support substituting  mlog keywords with variables, and therefore neither Mindcode does.
+(It is, however, possible to use mlog keywords as arguments to inline functions, see below).

 Examples of mlog keywords are `add` in `op add result a 10`, or the first occurrence of `building` and `core` in `ulocate building core enemy @copper outx outy found building`.
 Note that Mindustry Logic doesn't distinguish between an mlog keyword and a variable identifier: the first occurrence of `building` in the example instruction is an mlog keyword, while the second occurrence is a variable.